LMSDev/Unity-Style-Guide/README.md

 ### 2.2 Use A Top Level Folder For Project Specific Assets
 All of a project's assets should exist in a folder named after the project.
 For example, if your project is named 'Generic Shooter', _all_ of it's content should exist in `Assets/GenericShooter`.

-> The `Developers` folder is not for assets that your project relies on and therefore is not project specific.
-See [Developer Folders](#2.3) for details about this.

 There are multiple reasons for this approach.

 <a name="2.2.1"></a>
 #### No Global Assets
 Often in code style guides it is written that you should not pollute the global namespace and this follows the same principle.
 When assets are allowed to exist outside of a project folder it often becomes much harder to enforce a strict structure layout as assets not in a folder encourages the bad behavior of not having to organize assets.

 Every asset should have a purpose, otherwise it does not belong in a project.
-If an asset is an experimental test and shouldn't be used by the project it should be put in a [`Developer`](#2.3) folder.
+If an asset is an experimental test and shouldn't be used by the project it should be put in a [`Developer`](#2.3) branch.

 <a name="2.2.2"></a>
 #### Reduce Migration Conflicts